jcjohnson/pytorch-examples/README_raw.md

 In PyTorch, the `nn` package serves this same purpose.
 The `nn` package defines a set of **Modules**, which are roughly equivalent to neural network layers.
-A Module receives input Variables and computes output Variables, but may also hold internal state such as Variables containing learnable parameters.
+A Module receives input Tensors and computes output Tensors, but may also hold internal state such as Tensors containing learnable parameters.
 The `nn` package also defines a set of useful loss functions that are commonly used when training neural networks.

 In this example we use the `nn` package to implement our two-layer network: